 Feedstocks and SAF production

-In a bio-refinery renewable feedstock is aggregated and converted into sustainable aviation fuel.
-All SAF delivered by SkyNRG to date has been produced using the HEFA technology, with Used Cooking Oil as main feedstock.
-UCO is a waste stream from the food processing industry and has limited, high value end-uses.
-As it does not compete with the food or feed chain and offers significant CO2 reduction, it qualifies as a very sustainable feedstock.
+In a bio-refinery renewable feedstock is aggregated and converted into SAF.
+All SAF delivered by SkyNRG to date has been produced using the HEFA technology, with sustainable resources, like waste oils.
 Next to HEFA, there are five other SAF production pathways approved for use in commercial aviation by the aviation OEMs (through the ASTM certification process).
 Please visit Technology to learn more about these different pathways.